sciZer0/7/v/README.md

 Some ideas/solutions — the absence of which is not preventing from understanding the concept as a whole — are hidden for privacy reasons, and will only be revealed to Contributors of the Vote DAO starting the Vote blockchain.

 The Vote DAO is being formed right now.
-If you are a programming engineer, you may become a Contributor of the Vote DAO.
+So if you are a programming engineer, you may become a Contributor of the Vote DAO.

-In the paper, a simple language is intentionally used, along with a magazine style — in order for the whole concept to be convenient for understanding to more amoun of people.
+In the paper, a simple language is intentionally used, along with a magazine style — in order for the whole concept to be convenient for understanding to more amount of people.

-<p>&nbsp</p>ĵ
+<p>&nbsp</p>
 <h2 align="center">THE VOTE BLOCKCHAIN</h2>
 <p align="center">
 Revolutionary Blockchain<br>